eight04/idb-storage/README.md

 API
 ----

-This module has following properties:
+This module exports following members:

 * `createIDBStorage` - a factory function which can create a `storage` object.